adityabaser/Spotify-Business-of-Rhythm/README.md

 **Inferences based on the coefficients of regression:**

 ```
-1. We infer from the above model that out of the selected features, features such as liveness, speechiness, valence, acoustic_vector_2, session_position, hour_of_day are not statistically significant.
+1. We infer from the above model that out of the selected features, features such as hour of day, popularity and liveness are statistically insignificant features.

 2. We can also infer that provided the other factors remain the same, a song which has started by pressing the forward button would have a higher probability of getting skipped.
 This might be due to the recommendation system of the application that puts songs of similar features together.